chris-kc-cheng/ftk-excel/README.md

 ## Project 3: Black Scholes Model

-The [bsm.xlsx](bsm.xlsx) demonstrates how theoretical option values, based on the Black-Scholes model, change with variations in a single input while keeping all other inputs constant.
+The [bsm.xlsx](bsm.xlsx) spreadsheet demonstrates how theoretical option values, based on the Black-Scholes model, change with variations in a single input while keeping all other inputs constant.

 <img src="images/options.png" alt="Option Values" />